KarlVM12/Interactive-Lab-Hub/Lab 1/README.md

 <br>

 \*\***Please indicate who you collaborated with on this Lab.**\*\*
-<br> I guess I was inspired by the Ring a little here although it was in my mind initially.
+<br> I guess I was inspired by the Ring Door Camera a little here although it wasn't in my mind initially.
 <br> Jade Chang helped me grasp the Tinkerbelle light interactive initially !
 <br> Cole Donat helped with feedback !